yujunz/gitlab.com-runbooks/howto/oncall.md

 ### On-call log

-First check this log to familiarize yourself with what has been hapening lately, if anything is on fire it should be written down there in the **Pending actions** section
+First check [the on-call log](https://docs.google.com/document/d/1nWDqjzBwzYecn9Dcl4hy1s4MLng_uMq-8yGRMxtgK6M/edit#heading=h.nmt24c52ggf5) to familiarize yourself with what has been hapening lately, if anything is on fire it should be written down there in the **Pending actions** section

 ### Alerts